Meet Your Teachers

 Teacher of Maths

 Mx Teale graduated from the University of Bristol in 2017 with a degree in Mathematics.
 They then went on to train at Manchester Metropolitan University for their PGCE where they spent a placement at Cheadle Hulme High School.
 It was here that they became interested in working with the Laurus Trust and at Didsbury High School.
-Mx Teale is enjoying helping to shape a new school and encouraging a new cohort of student to have a love of Maths and problem solving!
+Mx Teale is enjoying helping to shape a new school and encouraging a new cohort of students to have a love of Maths and problem solving!